pimcore/pimcore/doc/22_Administration_of_Pimcore/02_Cleanup_Data_Storage.md

 so the references are kept in the database but the contents itself are dumped into files in `var/recyclebin/`.
 In the admin user-interface, under *Tools* > *Recycle Bin*, you can review items in the bin or flush the entire contents.

-If you need to delete items based on how long they were stored in the recycle bin, the following command using cron or maintenance task may come in handy:
+If you need to delete items based on how long they were stored in the recycle bin, the following command may come in handy:
 ```bash
 ./bin/console  pimcore:recyclebin:cleanup --older-than-days=60
 ```